zkSNACKs/zIPs/Building.md

 ## Overview

 We propose a system to help prioritize the product development without a static hierarchy, allowing the number of contributors to scale limiting inefficiencies or formal authority.
 Integrates potentially well with [PR 84](https://github.com/zkSNACKs/zIPs/pull/84).
 This system could also be extended to any team, if useful.
+We hope it is not taken as an authoritative voice telling contributors how to work but as useful lessons learned from the past, shared in all humility.

 ## Motivation